kauffman77/shellslayer/setup-files/level_00_less/README.md

 ...
 ```

-will show the contents of `file.txt` in the terminal and is good have
+will show the contents of `file.txt` in the terminal and is a quick
-a look at small-ish files.
+ way to view small-ish files.

 When files are larger, the contents will likely scroll by too fast to
 be useful.
 In those cases, a **pager** like `less` is useful.
 Pagers